Selecting the Right Glassware for Champagne & Wine

 Good glassware disappears into the experience.

-If the wine feels comfortable in the glass, you’ve chosen well.
+If the wine feels comfortable in the glass, you notice the Champagne — not the vessel.

 Information icon